finos/symphony-bdk-python/docsrc/markdown/configuration.md

 - `proxy` contains proxy related information.
 This field is optional.
 If set, it will use the provided `host` (mandatory), `port` (mandatory), `username` and `password`.
 It can be overridden in each of the `pod`, `agent`, `keyManager` and `sessionAuth` fields.
+- `defaultHeaders` contains the default headers to be sent along with each request.
+  It can be overridden in each of the `pod`, `agent`, `keyManager` and `sessionAuth` fields.
 - `pod` contains information like host, port, scheme, context, proxy... of the pod on which the service account using by the bot is created.
 - `agent` contains information like host, port, scheme, context, proxy... of the agent which